beckyhuynh/ESP32-INMP441-dynamic-audio-visualizer/README.md

   <img width="400" height="300" alt="image" src="https://github.com/user-attachments/assets/9a7b7f42-4fab-4f4d-bd72-12599431b6f3" />
 </p>

+## SOFTWARE (setup):
+- refer to attached source code
+- main lines that can be changed:
+1. 58, depending on your testing environment, play around with values to filter out low noise that you dont want displayed
+2.

 ## 🎆🎆FINAL VISUAL DEMO 🎆🎆
 - GOOGLE DRIVE link for the different visualizers to different songs. suggestions for new songs? :>